Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 The Northern Façade of the Cathedral of Santiago de Compostela on day eight of the English WayThe Northern Façade of the Cathedral of Santiago de Compostela

-Then you keep on going through the tunnel ahead of you, called the Arco de Palacio and down the stairs to the famous and monumental Praza do Obradoiro!
+Then you keep on going through the tunnel ahead of you, called the Arco de Palacio where a bagpiper usually and famously plays.
+Head down the stairs to the famous and monumental Praza do Obradoiro!
 You have arrived, now do your victory dance!

 Through the Arco de Palacio to Obradoiro Square on day eight of the English WayThrough the Arco de Palacio to Obradoiro Square!